Health benefits of Indoor Plants

 Spider Plant

-Spiderman was not just a quirky name—it reflected its energy.
-The Spider Plant absorbs ozone and neutralizes indoor air pollutants like formaldehyde and xylene.
+Spiderman was not just a quirky name; it reflected its energy.
+The Spider Plant absorbs ozone and neutralises indoor air pollutants, such as formaldehyde and xylene.
 NASA even confirmed its air-cleaning prowess!

 Peace Lily (aka Bud)